ZhaochenYu0201/ICML2025_ReasonFlow_Rebuttal/README.md

 | **Summary**  |In summary, while plan-and-solve prompting methods may suffice for simpler tasks, **our training approach with ReasonFlow is vital for addressing complex problems**.
 It not only augments the inherent reasoning capabilities of LLMs with external structured knowledge but also systematically improves the quality of reasoning trajectories through two-stage training.
 These advantages are empirically validated by our ablation studies as above, which underscore the necessity and effectiveness of our additional training stages.|

 ## Response to Reviewer 49yc
 ### Q1.
-The choice for base LLMs and modifaction of our current paper.
+The choice for base LLMs and modification of our current paper.
 #### Table.6
 |Model|Without Template(%)|With Template(%)|
 |-|-|-|